adielBm/math-archive/drafts/Assembler Project.md

 - 8 general registers named `r0, r1, r2, r3, r4, r5, r6, r7`
 - Register: 14 bits.
-	- The least significant bit denoted as bit 0 and the most significant bit as bit 13.
+	- The least significant bit is denoted as bit 0 and the most significant bit as bit 13.
 	- The register names are always written with a lowercase `r`
 - A register named **Program Status Word** (PSW), which contains flags characterizing the processor's state at any given moment.